medic/cht-docs/content/en/apps/guides/database/muting_in_dashboards.md

     "initial_replication_date": "2020-10-30T15:46:45.482Z"
 }
 ```

-If we extract this data into a separate table we can get a timeline we can use to check if the contact was muted at a certain point in the past.
-An example of this approach can be found [here](https://github.com/medic/config-moh-kenya-app/blob/moh-kenya-safari-doctors/postgres/matviews/contactview_muted.sql) where we first extract the data using
+If you extract this data into a separate table you can get a timeline that you can use to check if the contact was muted at a certain point in the past.
+An example of this approach is shown below where the data is first extracted using the query:

 ```sql
     SELECT x.contact_uuid, date AS muted_on, muted, report_id FROM(